HarmonicLabs/plu-ts/docs/why-plu-ts/on-chain/readme.md

 - worst case scenario: reverse engineering via inspecting the code in a language that is familiar to the developer

 there are benefits in contrast to the haskell implementation
-- no template magic stuff ( even if possible thanks to some [meta-programming features of javascript](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Meta_programming) )
+- no necessity of complex meta-programming magic and gives overall more controll ( even if the meta-programming approach is possible thanks to some [meta-programming features of javascript](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Meta_programming) it will not be used )
 - GHC not messing around with names

-In particoular, the creation of smart contracts in Typescript would allow for
+In particular, the creation of smart contracts in Typescript would allow for
 - client-side parametrized smart contracts
 - PABs (Plutus Application Backends) running on ```nodejs``` or ```deno```